10 minutes Reading time

 Investing in paid media could be your best bet for getting to the top of the page with these search terms.

-Your hotel will most likely already feature on the hotel booking sites but, if you want to get your main site seen in the first instance, you’ll need to pay for that ad space.
+Your hotel will most likely already feature on the hotel booking sites but, if you want to get your main site seen in the first instance and capitalise on hotel booking trends, you’ll need to pay for that ad space.